EternalRival/decision-making-tool-task/README.md

 # Wheel of fortune

-> The ToR is under development.
-The fulfillment scores contain placeholders, which will be changed later.
-Stage 2 requirements will be added later.

 ## Description

 Your task is to implement an single page application (SPA) for drawing lots using the wheel of fortune (hereafter `WoF`).